..

 - Spare spokes for two-wheelers

-- 1 spare tyre (since Iceland where I blew 3 rear tyres I'm a bit traumatized with tyres)
+- 1 spare tire (since Iceland, where I blew out 3 rear tires , I'm a little traumatized when it comes to tires)

 - Brake cables x2